munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 People get really excited about this.
 They envision future developers (or just their future self) stepping into the codebase and finding it open-ended, powerful, and just beckoning to be extended.
-They imagine the One Game Engine To Rule Them All.
+They imagine The One Game Engine To Rule Them All.

 But this is where it starts to get tricky.
 Whenever you add a layer of